dev-human/dev-human/source/_posts/2015-01-21-why-dont-i-do-open-source.md

 Some may say that Open Source is a great school, which you can learn a lot.
 I believe that, but only if people are open to accept others into their groups, because I saw some projects around, and they are like [The Clubhouse fellers](http://en.wikipedia.org/wiki/Little_Lulu), not because of sexism, but because only participate in the Open Source project people that are their friends, or famous in a some way.
 So in other words, the project is open, the community isn't.

-To summarize: being a **_code-troll_** drive people away and make an Open Source project "V.I.P." doesn't help the community, only helps people's ego.
+To summarize: being a **_code-troll_** drive people away and to make an Open Source project "V.I.P." doesn't help the community, only helps people's ego.
 And to me, this is a cause worth fighting for: **Let's be the host, not the bouncer**, because it takes a lot of courage to make yourself open like that.